zeinabnaji/Project_Submission_Template/project_name/docs/README.md

 # Documentation and manuscripts,
-The file 'Report' is general report of the project.
+The file 'Report.pdf' is general report of the project.